Marlboro Psychiatric Hospital: Hospital cemetery

 The hospital operated a cemetery on County Route 520.
 It is located across from the former main hospital entrance.
 Designed as part of the original grounds plan, it opened along with the hospital in 1931.
 The cemetery administrators laid out the plat of burial spaces and numbered them.
 They proceeded to order inexpensive stone grave markers, marked only with corresponding numbers.
 Except for one, there are over 920 graves which are either metal or cement headstones.

 Some patients died without having had contact with family for many years and an immediate next of kin was not readily identified.
 Under those circumstances the entire record, which may have spanned decades of hospitalization was researched in an attempt to locate a responsible party.
 In the event that no next of kin was located or they were unable to provide a private burial, a state burial was authorized.
 The first patient to die with no next of kin at Marlboro Psychiatric Hospital was buried in plot One, and Marker 1 was placed on the grave.
 The 600th patient to die was placed in grave site 600 and Marker 600 was placed upon the grave, etc. There are 924 graves in the cemetery.
 The first 600 markers were made of a concrete substance with numbers on them, and after that all the markers were thin and made of pre-fabricated metal.

 Originally, the standard practice was followed for cemetery visitors to check a printed list for the plot number of their deceased of interest.
 They used a printed map of the cemetery to find the burial location.
 But as burial numbers increased, a different location method was chosen.

 In 1991, the state built a pavilion that provided a cross reference for the numbers to names.
 The names/numbers on the bronze tablets are all in date order.
 A central location was chosen for constructing the raised, stone dais or platform.
 The names and plot numbers of the deceased were engraved in brass frames, arranged at waist level in a huge circle.
-Long since gone, the dais had a rotating azimuth – like a weather vane – which could be aimed at the target marker.
+At one time, the dais had a rotating azimuth – like a weather vane – which could be aimed at the target marker.
 This allowed visitors to choose a landmark in or outside the cemetery boundary, and commence walking towards it, in order to reach the correct marker.

+The cemetery is now within Big Brook Park of the Monmouth County Park System.